-- In FY 2020-21, 76% of infants born to mothers in the Pregnancy Peer • Support Program had a healthy birth (healthy birthweight and full term).
-There were zero stillbirths or infant deaths prior to the mother exiting the program for the second consecutive year. - Parents/caregivers in Birth & Beyond's home visiting and parenting • education programs decreased their risk for child maltreatment, measured by the Adult Adolescent Parenting Inventory. - Over 200 African American parents received Safe Sleep Baby training.
-At follow-up, nearly 90% reported never having blankets around their sleeping baby (88%), and 85% reported always sleeping their baby on their back.
+- In FY 2020-21, 76% of infants born to mothers in the Pregnancy Peer Support Program had a healthy birth (healthy birthweight and full term).
+There were zero stillbirths or infant deaths prior to the mother exiting the program for the second consecutive year. - Parents/caregivers in Birth & Beyond's home visiting and parenting education programs decreased their risk for child maltreatment, measured by the Adult Adolescent Parenting Inventory. - Pregnancy Peer Support Program participants' infant mortality rates (3.5 per 1,000) were lower than countywide rates (9.0 per 1,000) - Over 200 African American parents received Safe Sleep Baby training.
+At follow-up, nearly 90% reported never having blankets around their sleeping baby (88%), and 85% reported always sleeping their baby on their back. - The Unequal Birth public education campaign garnered 1.6 million social media impressions, almost 15,000 visitors to their website, and over 24,000 clicks on social media posts (Instagram and Facebook).